Galley on board an Easyjet A320neo (Photo: Jan Gruber).

 • YankeeZulu1, 27.
 May 2022 @ 13: 21

 Even if Mr Gröls doesn't like it, Easyjet will simply do the economics and withdraw aircraft and (as a logical consequence) cut staff.
-That is just a special feature of the LCC.
+That is a special feature of the LCC.
 At the same time, BER cannot work with fees that do not cover costs.
-And if other airports, especially in Germany, were prepared to do the same, the whole problem would not exist: flight prices would have to rise accordingly, no one would have to discuss "loss-making district runways" as before, and the denunciation of "2 euro, XNUMX euro" flights would also decrease.
+And if other airports, particularly in Germany, were prepared to do the same, the whole problem would not exist: flight prices would have to rise accordingly, no one would have to discuss "loss-making district runways" as much as before, and the denunciation of "2-euro-fifty" flights would also decrease.

 Leave a Comment